Kau5h1K/Kau5h1K.github.io/_posts/2019-04-22-gender-pred.md

+---
+layout: post
+title: "Predicting gender using Sound data"
+tags: [ Project, python, pandas, fuzzy, Data Visualization, NYSIIS ]
+date: 2019-04-22
+excerpt: "The same name can be spelled out in a many ways (for example, Marc and Mark, or Elizabeth and Elisabeth).
+Sound can, therefore, be a better way to match names than spelling. <br/>
+In this project, I have used the Python package Fuzzy to find out the genders of authors that have appeared in the New York Times Best Seller list for Children's Picture books.<br/>
+First, using fuzzy (sound) name matching, I have searched for author names in a dataset provided by the US Social Security Administration that contains names and genders of all individuals who have applied for Social Security Cards.
+Next, I have aggregated the author dataset by including gender.
+Finally, I used the new dataset to plot the gender distribution of children's picture books authors over time."
+comments: True
+project: True
+---

+---
+## Data
+This project uses a dataset which is available [here](https://github.com/Kau5h1K/gender-pred/tree/master/datasets).

+---
 ## 1. Sound it out!
 <p>Grey and Gray.
 Colour and Color.
 Words like these have been the cause of many heated arguments between Brits and Americans.
 Accents (and jokes) aside, there are many words that are pronounced the same way but have different spellings.
 While it is easy for us to realize their equivalence, basic programming commands will fail to equate such two strings. </p>
 <p>More extreme than word spellings are names because people have more flexibility in choosing to spell a name in a certain way.
 To some extent, tradition sometimes governs the way a name is spelled, which limits the number of variations of any given English name.
 But if we consider global names and their associated English spellings, you can only imagine how many ways they can be spelled out. </p>